tra8brown/Butterfly-Social-Network-API/README.md

 # Butterfly-Social-Network-API
-* This social networking API application was created for the purpose of reacting to friends thoughts, sharing their thoughts and creating a friends list.
+* This social networking API application was created for the purpose of adding friends, reacting to friends thoughts, sharing their thoughts and creating a friends list.

 Live URL: https://tra8brown.github.io/Butterfly-Social-Network-API/
 Github URL: https://github.com/tra8brown/Butterfly-Social-Network-API